 The M7 uses a waterproof, lightweight lithium battery with an IP66 water & dust rating.
 The battery can last more than 36 holes on a single charge.
 The weight of the caddy is 31.7 lbs and the remote has a 50m range cutout.

 We find that Motocaddy electric caddies do really well with tight turns.
-The M7 is undoubtedly one of the most reliable remote electric golf caddies that we’ve tested.
+The M7 is undoubtedly one of the most reliable remote electric golf caddies that we’ve looked at.
 Check out some customer reviews here.

 Branded a “cutting-edge smart cart” and boasting 5-star reviews, the ForeCaddy is made by the same company behind some of the most successful professional launch monitors in the world including the GC2 and GCQuad.

 The ForeCaddy doesn’t just have remote control in the traditional sense, but it also offers a unique “follow” mode that takes advantage of Ultra-Wideband (UWB) wireless communication technology.